Toolsets

 - Default authorization endpoint: URL for performing authorization.
 Can be discovered via .well-known metadata if provided by the Authorization Server.

-- Default token endpoint: The URL where the client exchanges the authorization code for an access token.
+- Default token endpoint: URL where a client exchanges authorization code for an access token.
 Can be discovered via .well-known metadata if provided by the Authorization Server.

-- PKCE method: The method used for Proof Key for Code Exchange (PKCE), usually
+- PKCE method: Proof Key method for Code Exchange (PKCE), usually

 plainorS256.

 - API Key: Authenticate using API key.
-If this option is selected, you have to provide the API key and header name in the configuration.
+If this option is selected, provide API key and header name in the configuration.

 Step 2: Choose personal or organization authentication